Covert stuttering - 2 ways out

 And the third answer - it’s just natural.
 It’s in our guts the desire to be safe.
 We don’t want to be exposed to negative feelings and emotions.
 That’s totally natural.
 That’s totally OK.
 And again, every person who stutters has found itself there.
 No doubt.

-My wish to you is that you don’t stay there too long.
+My wish for you is that you don’t stay there for too long.
 Life is short, don’t put it off.
 You have something to accomplish in your life, you can’t do it while sitting in the shell.
 And getting outside the shell means either acceptance or finding ways how to stop stuttering.
 Both ways are courageous.
 Both ways are a hero’s journey.
 Both ways are something we can be proud of.

 So, covert stuttering - is it bad or good?
 What do you think?
-Leave a comment below.